ppbrown/fluxcd-public-demo/README.md

 * [Simple app path](clusters/ppbrown-demo/README.md)
 * [Helm based deployment](helmbased/README.md)

-Once you have it running, changes to your repo will be reflected in the cluster after a small amount of time.
+Once you have it running, changes to the repo will be automatically reflected in the cluster after a small amount of time.

 # Random notes about Flux CD